Meet our Board of Trustees

 Susan believes Rochdale Sixth Form College, being ranked the best performing college in the country, will continue to have a big impact on the town as our young people no longer have to go out of town for quality post 16 education.
 Julian, and all the staff’s, dedication and enthusiasm drives the students to success and the results speak for themselves!

 Rupert is a former Special Adviser to HRH The Duke of York, KG, and Project Lead for The Duke of York Inspiring Digital Enterprise Award.
 He is a National Teaching Fellow and Principal Fellow of the Higher Education Academy.
 He has broad research interests in physics, computing, technology enhanced learning (especially international higher education development), quality enhancement and the student experience.
-He is also an avid learner and has completed six postgraduate qualifications across a range of disciplines.
+He is also an avid learner and is currently completing his seventh postgraduate qualification across a range of disciplines.
 When he’s not deep in thought he likes travelling, photography and supporting his local football team in Old Trafford.